dplain90/mst-factory/README.md

 ## patch
 ___

-Syntactic sugar for a JSON patch object
+Syntactic sugar for a JSON patch object.
+After the MST store is created, patches will be applied in order to the model
+Values that use slices will be resolved appropriately.

 **Parameters**